Takshashila Institution Takshashila Institution

 The Space Power Course: Advancing India’s Interests in the Orbits and Beyond is a four-week introductory programme designed to give participants a structured and accessible understanding of these emerging issues.
 It is aimed at government officials, members of the armed forces, space entrepreneurs, lawyers, academics, policy professionals, and anyone seriously interested in the politics and policy of outer space.

-Delivered online through live webinars on Saturdays, with optional mid-week Wednesday evening practitioner sessions, the course combines academic foundations with practitioner perspectives across eight core modules and three Practitioner Series sessions.
+Delivered online through live webinars on Saturdays, with optional mid-week Wednesday evening practitioner sessions, the course combines academic foundations with practitioner perspectives across eight core modules and four Practitioner Series sessions.

 FORMAT 4 weeks · online